watadani-byte/character-consistency-qa/README.md

 Numerical precision does not equal pixel-level determinism.

-Structured inputs do not eliminate drift.
-They redefine it.
+They redefine it — from conceptual drift to numerical drift.

 Validation remains the final arbiter of identity.